 Who likes getting bills in the mail anyhow?
 Save some paper every month by opting in for online bill delivery.

 35. Check out more books from the library

 Many people value their prized book collections.
 But do you really need to own every book?
 If it’s something that you don’t think you’ll be looking at time and time again, consider just checking the book out of your local library.

 Ways to Reduce Waste in the Office

 Your home office is not one of the main places where waste originates, but e-waste dumping tends to be among the most hazardous due to the various toxic chemicals that can leach into the land over time.
 Here are some ways to do better in your office.

 36. Borrow tools you rarely use

 If you only occasionally use a printer or fax machine, maybe you don’t actually need the machine.
 The same could be said for household tools that you will only use once or twice.
-Create relationships with your neighbors where you get in the habit of borrowing from one another.
+Create relationships with neighbors where you get in the habit of borrowing from one another.

 37. Extend the life of your technology

 It’s frustrating when a computer that it seems you just bought needs to be replaced due to a virus or decreased speed.
 The good news is that when you’re properly updating and scanning your computers and phones, they will last longer.